markt-de/puppet-foreman_network/REFERENCE.md

 ##### `nameservers_merge`

-Data type: `Boolean`

-if true merges the entries the foreman dns servers with nameservers. if false then only use nameserver
+If true merges the entries the foreman dns servers with nameservers. if false then only use nameserver

 ##### `manage_resolv_conf`